-Approximately 85% of ethanol plants have added dry fractionation technology at the front end of their plant to extract non-edible corn oil at a rate of about 0.6 pounds/bushel, which is most often used as a feedstock for biodiesel plants (RFA 2016).
-Ethanol plants produced 2.9 billion pounds of corn oil in 2016 (RFA 2017d); 36 ethanol plants sell carbon dioxide (6.6 pounds/gallon of ethanol) to industry for use in food and pharmaceutical products, and prices for raw carbon dioxide gas range from \$5-\$25/ton (Rushing 2011).
-More plants would likely sell carbon dioxide if they were near the end user; however, most ethanol plants are located in rural areas.
+Approximately 90% of ethanol plants have added dry fractionation technology at the front end of their plant to extract nonedible corn oil at a rate of about 0.6 pounds/bushel, which is used as a feedstock for biodiesel plants or in animal feed (RFA 2017).
+Ethanol plants produced 3.6 billion pounds of corn oil in 2017 (RFA 2018d).
+USDA reports a marketing year 2016/17 inedible corn oil price of 28.13 cents/pound (USDA-ERS 2018c).
+Thirty-six ethanol plants sell carbon dioxide (6.6 pounds/gallon of ethanol) to industry for use in food and pharmaceutical products, and prices for raw carbon dioxide gas range from \$5-\$25 per short ton (hereafter referred to as "ton" unless otherwise specified) (Rushing 2011).
+More plants would likely sell carbon dioxide if they were near the end-user; however, most ethanol plants are located in rural areas.